-- The hybrid heat pump family combines heat pump technology and the condensation boiler for heating only in a single compact product - It is the ideal solution for new builds and extensive renovations. - The compact size, similar to that of a wall-hung boiler, makes it easier to replace without significant loss of space or the need for major restructuring work. - By running the boiler or heat pump as the climatic conditions vary, the internal electronics optimise the output of the system by constantly operating in the most economic and efficient mode possible. - When the heat pump is operating in heating or cooling mode, the boiler can produce domestic hot water at the same in the outdoor DHW storage tank without affecting with the heat pump operation, thus maximising the comfort of both services. - .
-If the heat pump is partially or totally blocked, the boiler can operate independently in heating mode and produce domestic hot water. - The photovoltaic function which allows the electric energy produced by the photovoltaic panels to be used and stored as thermal energy in the DHW heater.
-To maximise the effect of the photovoltaic function, we recommend installing the electric heater in the DHW heater. - IT consists of an external inverter unit, available with a choice of 4 different powers, associated with an indoor condensation unit with an integrated hydronic module to manage the cooling circuit. - · A highly versatile system which can operate in very cold climate conditions (external air up to -25°C). - The split cooling circuit avoids the risk of freezing for outdoor installations in very cold climates. - · The user interface consists of a digital controller built into the indoor unit, equipped with a large display and simple setting commands. - Wall flue gas exhaust in the cases pertaining to Italian Leg.
+- The hybrid heat pump family combines heat pump technology and the condensation boiler with the production of instant DHW in a single compact product. - · It is the ideal solution for replacing existing old boilers even on high temperature systems with radiators. - · The compact size, similar to that of a wall-hung boiler, makes it easier to replace without significant loss of space or the need for major restructuring work. - By running the boiler or heat pump as the climatic conditions vary, the internal electronics optimise the output of the system by constantly operating in the most economic and efficient mode possible. - When the heat pump is operating in heating or cooling mode, the boiler can produce domestic hot water at the same without affecting with the heat pump operation, thus maximising the comfort of both services. - · If the heat pump is partially or totally blocked, the boiler can operate independently in heating mode and produce domestic hot water. - It consists of an external inverter unit, available with a choice of 4 different powers, associated with an indoor condensation unit with an integrated hydronic module to manage the cooling circuit. - A highly versatile system which can operate in very cold climate conditions (external air up to -25°C). - The split cooling circuit avoids the risk of freezing for outdoor installations in very cold climates. - · The user interface consists of a digital controller built into the indoor unit, equipped with a large display and simple setting commands. - Wall flue gas exhaust in the cases pertaining to Italian Leg.
 Decree no. 102 of 4 July 2014.